ffreemt/vector-search/README.md

 ## For Developers

 `vector_search` can be used to conduct similarity search of other types of vectors such as image as long as the `embed` method is appropriately implemented.
-The vectors in the `data` directory and `fecth_embed` are implemented via some document embedding for text.
+The vectors in the `data` directory and `fecth_embed` are implemented via some document embedding algorithm for text.

 ## Final Note